View-Master factory supply well: Medical impact

 The ODHS has estimated that up to 25,000 workers may have been exposed to this chemical.
 However, based on employment records for the site, subsequent reports estimate the number at approximately 13,700.
 A more recent report which evaluated the completeness of the employment records concluded that the number of employees with over five years of employment is likely to be less than 1,000.
 According to a study performed by the ODHS, among former factory workers, the number of deaths from several types of cancer was elevated.
 However, for several other types of cancer, the number of deaths was lower than expected.
 ODHS concluded that there was no overall increase in cancer mortality among the workers, but that further study was warranted.

 Conclusion

 By September 2004, surface soil and surface water levels of TCE and other chemicals were within normal levels.
 As a result, the site has been deemed suitable for commercial re-use, and a shopping plaza was constructed.
-That plaza is now supplied by Portland's city water and does not use water from the former well.
+That plaza is now supplied by Portland's city water and does not use water from the former well, which along with its water tower was demolished in 2005.

 The ODHS has recommended that the health of the workers at the former factory be evaluated to determine the extent to which this population may have been affected by potential exposure to TCE.